 FIGURE 33 Launch Status

-Launch Status ✓ Your instances are now launching The following instance launches have been initiate I: i-088741f5f12572616 View launch log View lau
+Launch State IS

-22. Click the instance ID link.
+Your ins The follow stances are now launching ing instance launches have been initiate : +088741f5f12572616 View launch log

-23. The new Services Director instance is listed on the Instances panel of the EC2 Dashboard.
+- 22. Click the instance ID link. - 23.
+The new Services Director instance is listed on the Instances panel of the EC2 Dashboard.